MBA Recommendation Letter Guide with Sample & Tips

 Don’ts

-• Don’t rush anyone to write you a letter of recommendation without considering their prior requirements.
+• Don’t rush anyone into writing you a letter of recommendation without considering their prior commitments.

 • Don’t give vague information on when and where to submit the letter.